"Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh."

 Leviticus 18:22 says, "You shall not lie with a male as with a woman; it is an abomination."
 (ESV) Leviticus 20:13 says, "If a man lies with a male as with a woman, both of them have committed an abomination; they shall surely be put to death; their blood is upon them."
 (ESV) "Abomination" is also translated "detestable" and "disgusting".

-These simple statements use general terms that clearly forbid all sexual relations between men.
+These simple statements clearly forbid sexual relations between men.
 The sin is serious enough to deserve the death penalty.
 No one is suggesting the death penalty now, since Jesus told the woman caught in adultery, "Neither do I condemn you; go, and from now on sin no more."
 (John 8:11)

 Leviticus 18 begins with the Lord's command to not follow the practices of Egypt and Canaan (Lev.
 18:4).
-Leviticus 18 condemns sexual sins: incest, homosexual relations and bestiality.
+Leviticus 18 condemns sexual sins: incest, sex between men and bestiality.
 Leviticus 20 repeats the commands that deserve the death penalty.
 The best indications of how these commands were applied in the First Century is found in the writings of Philo of Alexandria about A.D.
 40. He was a Jewish philosopher and contemporary with both Jesus and Paul.
-He interprets this section of the Mosaic Law, in his book on Special Laws, to condemn both male shrine prostitutes and pederasty, the sexual relationship between a man and a boy which Greek culture tolerated.
+He interprets this section of the Mosaic Law, in his book on Special Laws, to condemn both male shrine prostitutes and pederasty, the sexual relationship between a man and an adolescent boy which Greek culture tolerated.
 Pederasty is not the same as homosexuality, because these Greek men had wives, so they are actually bi-sexuals.
 However, since Philo condemned pederasty and male shrine prostitutes, it is same sex sex that he condemned.
 Some claim that being in a "a faithful, noncultic partnership between two men of equal status" somehow makes same sex sex acceptable to God.
-It is better than promiscuity, idolatry and pedophilia, but the prohibitions in Leviticus 18 and 20 still apply.
+It is better than promiscuity, idolatry and pedophilia, but the prohibitions in Leviticus 18 and 20 still apply to sex between men.